Moesh-zz/Its-Mine/README.md

 # The Caving Game (working title)

 ### Introduction
 There's ore down there!
-The player who collects the most ore in 10 minutes AND brings them back, wins!
+The player who collects the most ore in 11 minutes AND turns them in, wins!

 ### Description
-This focus of them is game is on the survival Minecraft caving experience.
-Players will enter dangerous caves (or other locales) to retrieve ore and bring it back to the survive.
-Problem is, the places have been overrun with mobs.
+This focus of this game is on the survival Minecraft caving experience.
+Players will enter dangerous locations to retrieve ore and bring it back to the Wandering Trader.
+Problem is, these places have been overrun with mobs.

 This is a race, first and foremost.
 Players cannot attack each other... directly.

 Players are very mobile in this game.
-They can choose between Scaffolding, Elytra (with Fireworks), or a few Ender Pearls.
-These items are refilled when they return to a bank.
+They are equiped with scaffolding which is refilled by when they return to the Trader, or from mob drops.

-All mob drops will be changed to low-value food, such as melon or bread.
+All mob drops will be changed to low-value items and food, such as melon or bread.
 More difficult mobs will drop high value food.
 For example, Magma Slimes will drop cooked food.

 ### Core values
 - This is a race, not a fight.